plambertULiege/tvcure/README.md

 $F(t|\tilde{\mathbf{v}}) = 1-S_0(t)^{\exp(\eta_F(\tilde{\mathbf{v}}))}$,
 where
 $\eta_F(\tilde{\mathbf{v}})= {\pmb{\gamma}}^\top\tilde{\mathbf{z}} + \sum_j \tilde{f}_j(\tilde{x}_j)$,
-a positive value for $\gamma_k$ suggesting an event timing accelerating with $z_k$, see Bremhorst, Kreyenfeld & Lambert (2019).
+a positive value for $\gamma_k$ suggesting an acceleration of event timing with $z_k$, see Bremhorst, Kreyenfeld & Lambert (2019).
 The baseline density function $f_0(t)=-{d\over dt}S_0(t)$ and the additive terms are specified using Bayesian P-splines.
 The model is identifiable provided that the follow-up is sufficiently long to display the plateau in the population survival function (Lambert & Bremhorst, 2019).

 The core contribution in Lambert and Kreyenfeld (2023) is an extension of that model to include exogenous time-varying covariates.
 The model